auth0/angular-jwt/README.md

 ### Whitelisting Domains

 If you are calling an API that is on a domain other than your application's origin, you will need to whitelist it.
+Domains are forced to lowercase and compared using lowercase.

 ```js
 angular